Morgana-S/vinyl-online/README.md

 - [django-phonenumber-field](https://django-phonenumber-field.readthedocs.io/en/latest/) - Library that interfaces with python-phonenumbers to validate and convert phone numbers.

 - [stripe](https://pypi.org/project/stripe/) - Python library for Stripe's API

+- [jQuery](https://jquery.com/) - Library for javascript to assist with DOM traversal and ajax handling

 ### Python